 Where to Drink and Eat in Reyjkavik

 Like everything else in Iceland, the food was also expensive.
-Being surrounded by water, seafood is plentiful in the island country of Iceland.
+Since Iceland is surrounded by water, seafood is plentiful in Reykjavik.
 The hearty soups and seafood stews are also perfect for the cool weather all year round.
 We aimed for places with good food and good reviews at a somewhat reasonable price.
 I’ve also included some tips on saving money on food and drinks in Reykjavik, in case you’re visiting Iceland on a budget like we were.

 Breakfast & Coffee Shops in Reykjavik

 - The Geri Smart Restaurant in the Canopy by Reykjavik City Centre offered an amazing, European style breakfast buffet.
-(And if you’re staying at the hotel, it’s included!
+(If you’re staying at the hotel, breakfast is included!

 - Kaffi Brennslan for amazing specialty coffees and pastries in a cozy setting.